jovanatrajcheska/bank-system/README.md

 ## Description

-The application begins with an instructional guide for users, providing clear directions on its functionalities and operations.
+The application begins with an instructional guide for users, providing clear instructions on its functionalities and operations.
 Users are then prompted to initialize a bank and an associated account.
 Following this setup, users are presented with a menu of operations, each corresponding to a specific numerical input.
 By selecting the appropriate number, users can execute various actions within the application.
-Upon entering "0," users can exit the application.
+Upon entering ``0`` users can exit the application.
+The implementation files can be found within the ``src`` directory, encapsulating the core functionalities and logic of the application.

 ## Instructions for Running the Application